Best Practices

 Procter & Gamble Brands, accessed 14 January 2022.

-Posted by Jill B Gilbert in Best Practices, Branding, Corporate Identity, Guidelines, Logo Design, Marketing, Standards, Typography
+Posted by JBG in Best Practices, Branding, Corporate Identity, Guidelines, Logo Design, Marketing, Standards, Typography

 A less messy approach to using Adobe Lightroom Classic (LrC)